vp2216/tweeter/README.md

 # Tweeter
 This app lets the users to add images and post them online.
 Used firebase as backend.
-Created it as a fully responsive app.
+It is a react project and is fully responsive.